thyal/Quiz-Game/README.md

 #### Root Folder
 Contains the entrypoint of the front-end (index.jsx) which sets up the redux store and renders app.jsx which contains the routing logic.

+### Database
+I used a mysql database for this project, and it is running with docker.
+The docker setup will create a instance of a mysql database, create a user, create all tables and views, and seed some data.
+All questions and answers are seeded in at startup.
+There are 6 tables in this project, users, games, userScores, categories, questions and answers.